DylanMoss1/SnakeHunt/README.md

 ## What Could Be Improved

 The graphics are very minimal as most of my time was spent learning how to host the game on a server.
-If I had more time I would try and improve the graphics and implement more realistic sprites.
+If I had more time I would try and improve the graphics and implement more realistic sprites to make the game more engaging.

 The game also lags when multiple people join - this is probably due to the fact that my server script can't handle many requests at once.
 To improve I would spend more time looking into how to optimise the server code so that it can better handle multiple players.

 ## Conclusion

 Overall, this was a very fun game to make and I learnt many new skills.
-I am moving on to learn more front-end web development using React JS and hopefully I can combine these 2 skills in the future to improve this project.
+I am moving on to learn more front-end web development using React JS and hopefully I can combine these 2 skills in the future to improve this project in the future.